← All posts

 Live music: where Roon stops and Showboard starts

 Roon has incredible metadata for studio albums.
 It pulls in album art, composer credits, recording lineage, and performance details that make browsing a classical or jazz collection genuinely enjoyable.
-For studio recordings, Roon's metadata is unmatched for studio albums.
+For studio recordings, Roon's metadata is hard to beat.

-But Roon has no concept of live music as its own category.
-It does not know what a set break is.
-It cannot distinguish between Set I and Set II.
-It has no understanding of source types, no SBD or AUD or Matrix badges, no taper notes, no venue explorer.
-If you point Roon at a folder of live Grateful Dead recordings, it will do its best to match them against its database, and it will mostly fail.
-A 1977-05-08 Cornell audience tape is not in Roon's world.
+But Roon does not model live music as its own category.
+There is no set break, no distinction between Set I and Set II, no source types, no SBD, AUD, or Matrix badges, no taper notes, no venue explorer.
+Point Roon at a folder of live Grateful Dead recordings and it treats them like any other album, matching what it can against its database.
+A 1977-05-08 Cornell audience tape falls outside what that database is built to describe.

 Showboard was built around these concepts from day one.
 Every live recording displays its source type.
 Set breaks are marked and respected.
 Taper notes are surfaced where you can actually read them.
 The concert diary tracks every show you have attended.
 The venue explorer lets you browse by location.
 These are not add-ons.
 They are the foundation.